While extreme weather devastated grape crops across the nation and world, Texas grape growers were spared and experienced perfect weather in 2017.

-Timing is Everything The timing of the hot weather and occasional freezes and rainstorms was serendipitous.
+The timing of the hot weather and occasional freezes and rainstorms was serendipitous.

 No late spring freezes occurred, as they have in years previous, damaging young grapes, according to wine makers.
 No excessive rain fell before the summer harvest, which occurred about two weeks earlier than normal in the High Plains and about a month earlier in the Hill Country — ahead of Hurricane Harvey, which dropped no precipitation on the High Plains and produced about an inch or less of rain in different parts of the Hill Country.

 “It was an excellent harvest,” says Dick Holmberg, Singing Water co-owner (with his wife, Julie).
 “We had either a record harvest or normal harvest for every grape we grow.”

 Singing Water Vineyards grows seven acres of grapes just south of Comfort on site.

 Adds Mark Whittemore, the Holmbergs’ operations manager, “For pinot grigio, we actually doubled production from last year.
 We average about 250 gallons of fruit and last year we had 438 gallons from 11 rows of vines (a little more than acre of pinot grigio grapes).
 The rains came in early, which allowed moisture to get in (the ground) and the vines to really grow — and they did quite well.
 The canopies were good, and grapes came in real nice.”

 “In the past, if we didn’t grow them here, we bought extra grapes to meet production requirements and customer demand.
 Last year, we bought less because our own estate vineyard was more productive,” Holmberg says.